eamonnk/azfund/Modules/M04-Azure Pricing and Support/L05-Azure Service Level Agreements (SLAs)/03-Composite SLA's.md

 Web app *AND* database *OR* queue = `99.95 percent × 99.99999 percent = ~99.95 percent`

-However, there are tradeoffs to using this approach.
-The application logic is more complex, you are paying for the queue, and there may be data-consistency issues.
+However, there are tradeoffs to using this approach such as, the application logic is more complex, you are paying for the queue, and there may be data-consistency issues which you need to consider.